Addiction is a choice and NOT a disease! Can I be any more vocal about this?

 Now take note, those afflicted with the DadBod label didn’t become overweight all of a sudden – it was a gradual process and culmination of many, many days of choosing a certain action (or lack thereof).
-However, in many instances, to the dad’s afflicted by this phenomena, it felt like it just happened all of a sudden.
+However, in many instances, to the dad’s afflicted by this phenomenon, it felt like it just happened all of a sudden.
 That’s perspective for you.

 Now let’s apply the PDP to these unfortunate dudes.

 What really happened is that other aspects of life became more important than being fit and healthy.
 I’m not saying this is bad per se, it’s just a situational fact.
 The new father’s child brought him much more happiness than going to the gym and so he chooses to spend as much time as possible with his child.
-Whereas, before having children, the guy prioritized his fitness and health, and as a result kept in shape.
+Whereas, before having children, the guy prioritized his fitness and health, and as a result, keep in shape.
 At that time, it ultimately brought him a great amount of happiness, but then, post-kids he valued time with them above working out.
 To him, the greater happiness was achieved by being with his kids.
 How many fathers can relate to this situation?
 I know I can!

-Now, of course it’s easy to say, “I haven’t been to the gym for years because my kids are young and need a lot of my energy, time and quite frankly are pretty needy.”
+Now, of course, it’s easy to say, “I haven’t been to the gym for years because my kids are young and need a lot of my energy, time, and quite frankly are pretty needy.”
 “I really love watching them grow and learn, and I want to be there for them.”

 True.
 I can’t argue with anyone who says this to me.
 And if it’s bringing the individual happiness, what’s the problem?

 The problem is I’m overweight and I want to get back in shape!
-But I’m torn because I don’t want to spend less time with my kids, meanwhile the negative feelings associated with being overweight make me depressed.
-It’s quite the conundrum isn’t it?
+But I’m torn because I don’t want to spend less time with my kids, meanwhile, the negative feelings associated with being overweight make me depressed.
+It’s quite the conundrum, isn’t it?